 Synthetic nicotine products

 Synthetic nicotine products are created with nicotine that is developed in a lab rather than extracted from the tobacco plant.
 Certain new products on the market, such as some disposable e-cigarettes and oral nicotine products, are made with synthetic nicotine.
 As with other nicotine products, these come in a variety of flavors and are marketed as safer to use than tobacco products.
-While the U.S. Food and Drug Administration (FDA) regulates all tobacco products, there are currently no specific regulations relating to synthetic nicotine products that do not derive from tobacco.
-As a result, it is possible that these products will be able to circumvent FDA restrictions despite still containing nicotine and posing all the same risks as other nicotine products.
+While the U.S. Food and Drug Administration (FDA) regulates all tobacco products, the regulations relating to synthetic nicotine products that do not derive from tobacco are new and not well enforced.

 Puff Bar, for example, sells disposable e-cigarettes, which they claim to be entirely tobacco free and provide “satisfaction…without the residual impurities of tobacco.”
 These come in a few different designs and offer a large variety of flavors and corresponding colors, including “cool mint,” strawberry banana, mixed berries, and “blue razz.”
 As “disposable” products, they yield a certain number of “puffs” without being refilled or recharged.
 In March 2021, a group of organizations including the American Academy of Pediatrics and the Truth Initiative wrote to the FDA to urge them to remove Puff Bar products from the market and clarify the regulatory status of synthetic nicotine products.